 The U.S. Embassy in Tirana provides routine passport services to U.S. citizens, Monday, Wednesday and Thursday, at 1:15 p.m., by appointments only through our online appointment system.
 Please complete your passport application form as instructed in the links below prior to appearing for your interview.
 If your passport application form has not been completed by the time of your appointment, you will be required to schedule a new appointment.

 In most cases, passport services require 10 to 14 business days for completion.
-Please chose one of the passport services provided below for information on the forms, fees and other documentation to be presented at the time of your appointment.
+You may chose one of the passport services provided below for information on the forms, fees and other documentation to be presented at the time of your appointment, or use this wizard.
 You should arrive for your appointment with all required forms completed and with required photocopies.

 - Minor Applicants (Under Age 16);